Hatins/FAOD-master/README.md

 </p>

 ## Important Notes
-Some of the data is uploading right now, and it will be finished before 15th, December.
+:love_letter: Some of the data is uploading right now, and it will be finished before 15th, December.
 If you encounter any problems reproducing our code, please don't hesitate to raise an issue and we will resolve it as soon as possible.

 :star: The advantages of this repository in dealing object detection using both Events and Frames